 The Pavilion at the Kruger Rock Trailhead

-If you want to picnic before heading out on your hike, there is a large pavilion (big enough for 175 people!) right near the trailhead.
+If you want to picnic before heading out on your hike, a large pavilion (big enough for 175 people!) is right near the trailhead.
 Restrooms are available there too.

 Hosting a big event?
-The pavilion can be rented for the day.
-The rental includes a volleyball court, gas grills, and more.
+The pavilion can be rented for the day and includes a volleyball court, gas grills, and more.

 Along the Trail

 About a mile in, the trail brings you to the side of the mountain facing Estes Park.
-There are two good places to stop along the way, to take in the views and rest for a few minutes.
-As you get closer to the end of the trail, there are a few more places to stop off the trail for more views and rests, if needed.
+There are two good places to stop along the way to take in the views and rest for a few minutes.
+As you get closer to the end of the trail, there are a few more places to stop off the path for more views and rests, if needed.

 Our pick for a picnic spot on Kruger Rock Trail?
 Hold out until you reach the summit.
 It’s the perfect excuse to hang out and stare at those views just a little bit longer anyway.